AbstergoSweden/VeniceAI/README.md

 For Web3 features:

-1. Install MetaMask browser extension
+1. Install the MetaMask browser extension
 2. Update contract address in `src/utils/constants.js`
 3. Ensure you have testnet ETH (Sepolia network recommended)